mbprothero/cs4200/README.md

 Welcome to Facial Identification

-Download the code from the repository and open with PYCHARM or CommandLine
+Download the code from the repository and open with PYCHARM, SPYDER(andaconda) or CommandLine

 ============================================================================
-Full List of Interperters needed to run this code inside of PYCHARM
+Full List of Interperters / packages you will needed to run this code inside of PYCHARM, SPYDER or CommandLine

+You will need to download CV2  .....No exception needs to be installed!!
+Also,
-Download All of These interperters:
+Download All of These interperters inside of you IDE/commandLine:

 Pillow	8.0.0